htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  Fixed a bug that caused editing a job Classad in the schedd via the Python bindings to be needlessly inefficient.
+   :ticket:`7124`

 -  Fixed a bug that could cause the *condor_schedd* to crash when a scheduler universe job is removed.
    :ticket:`7095`